HackSoftware/Django-Styleguide/README.md

 * Model properties (with some exceptions).
 * Model `clean` method for additional validations (with some exceptions).
-* Services - functions, that take care of code written to the database.
+* Services - functions, that take care of writing to the database.
-* Selectors - functions, that take care of code taken from the database.
+* Selectors - functions, that take care of fetching from the database.

 **In Django, business logic should not live in:**